A one-operator finance firm for owner-operated businesses.

 What this firm is.

-A finance leadership firm for owner-operated B2B businesses, $2M–$15M in revenue.
+An operator finance firm for owner-operated B2B businesses, $2M–$15M in revenue.
 Two offers.
 The Control Sprint, a 10-business-day fixed-fee diagnostic that produces a working cash and profit model and an owner decision pack.
 The Engagement, a monthly retainer for owners who want the model and cadence kept current after the Sprint.

 The operator gap this firm closes.